mattpinkerton/Bulk_Email_Macro/README.md

 # Bulk_Email_Macro

-An excel workbook to prepare many individual emails to be sent through Microsoft Outlook by a VBA macro.
+An excel workbook to quickly prepare many individual emails to be sent through Microsoft Outlook by a VBA macro.